nicholasmacaskill/webflow-kingdom/README.md

 # webflow-kingdom
 Gamified social network for Webflow professionals

 **Webflow Kingdom** is a gamified social network and marketplace for Webflow professionals.
-Unlike Upwork/Fiverr, it connects **pre-vetted teams** of complementary skills (designers + devs + AI marketers) for high-value retainer projects ($5k-50k/mo).
-Simplifies the entire value chain through gamification, Web3 verification, Solana payments, community team-building**, algorithmic cohesion analysis, and team trading.
+It connects **pre-vetted teams** of complementary skills (designers, Webflow developers, marketing specialists, growth engineers) with high-value projects and retainers, prioritizing **smart team–project matching** and **Web3-powered Solana transactions** from day one.

 ## 📋 Table of Contents